Xiao Yu

 Xiao Yu (575 – 19 July 648), courtesy name Shiwen, posthumously known as Duke Zhenbian of Song, was an imperial prince of the Western Liang dynasty who later became an official under the Sui and Tang dynasties.
 He served as a chancellor during the reigns of the emperors Gaozu and Taizong in the early Tang dynasty.

 Background

-Xiao Yu was born in 575, during the reign of his father Emperor Ming of Western Liang, who claimed the throne of Liang dynasty but whose territory, known in history as the Western Liang, was limited to a small amount of territory around his capital Jiangling.
+Xiao Yu was born in 575, during the reign of his father Xiao Kui, Emperor Ming of Western Liang, who claimed the throne of Liang dynasty but whose territory, known in history as the Western Liang, was limited to a small amount of territory around his capital Jiangling.
 Emperor Ming was at that time also a vassal of the much larger Northern Zhou, and received protection from Northern Zhou forces against rival Chen dynasty.
 In 582, Xiao Yu was created the Prince of Xin'an.
 He was known for his filial piety.